nigelalessan/trendone_customer_behavior_analysis/README.md

-# TrendOne Co.
+# :pushpin: TrendOne Co.
 Customer Behavior Analysis
 <h1 align="center">TrendOne Co.</h1>

 This project is a **simulated case study** based on a fictional e-commerce company, **TrendOne** is a new B2C e-commerce retailer offering casual fashion products in the US..
 TrendOne's mission is to provide quality fashion products from multiple brands with a personalized and easy shopping experience, optimizing retention through product recommendations, a loyalty program, and relevant automated emails.